mjay42/Assessing-the-electricity-consumption-of-ML-training/MLPerf/Apollo/README.md

 srun --overlap -l -n${SLURM_JOB_NUM_NODES} bash -c 'echo -n "Starting energy monitoring of RAPL and nvidia-smi in " && hostname && ./mxnet/nvml_sensor --result-dir ${LOGDIR}/$(hostname)/ --period-seconds 0.5' &
 ```

-Timestamps and relevant hyper parameters were added too.
-MLPerf only cares about performances like throughtput and total run time while studying electricity consumption requires additional data collection.
+Timestamps and relevant hyperparameters were added too.
+MLPerf only cares about performances like throughput and total run time while studying electricity consumption requires additional data collection.

-To start training, you need access to the Champollion cluster and execute the following command, as a example for the BERT model:
+To start training, you need access to the Champollion cluster and execute the following command, as an example for the BERT model:
 ```
 ./ennrot.bert.pfss.sh NUMBER_NODES
 ```